A Journey to the Safavid capitals

 Qazvin: After defeat in the Chaldoran War and capture Tabriz by the Ottomans, the Safavids decided to move the capital away from the Ottomans.
 But this is not the only reason for choosing Qazvin.
 The prevalence of some religious beliefs in this region strengthened this theory.

 Esfahan: With the onset of new thinking and the flourishing age of the Safavids, the capital transferred to Isfahan?
-Also, Isfahan had an
+Also, Isfahan had an indicator geographical location

 The previous record of Isfahan provided this opportunity.